aih/RulesEditing/Rules2012-prev.md

     rendering impossible the filing of credentials within the time above specified.

-(d) The Executive Committee of the Republican National Committee shall
+(d) The Executive Committee of the Republican National Committee may
     grant a waiver to a state Republican Party that is out of compliance with the deadlines imposed by Rule 20 as of the date the start of the convention is set and, where, after reasonable efforts were made